 Following his return to civilian life, he enrolled as a day student at The Citadel and the following year transferred to the University of South Carolina.
-While at the university, he became actively involved in student affairs and in Sigma Nu fraternity.
+While at the university, he became actively involved in student affairs and in Sigma Nu Fraternity.
 It was at South Carolina that he found and made his commitment to God, Church and the American Legion program teaching young men the values of God and Country, Palmetto Boys State.
 Feeling the call to active Christian ministry, Sinclair sought advice of South Carolina President, Dr. Donald Russell, whose wise and caring advice led him to enroll at Duke Divinity School.
 It was at Duke University that he earned his Doctor of Divinity and met the woman he was to marry, Betty Ratliff.
-In the fall of 1961 Sinclair was given his first appointment as a minister in the South Carolina Conference of The United Methodist Church, serving parishes across South Carolina, retiring in 1998 to Anderson, SC.
+In the fall of 1961, Sinclair was given his first appointment as a minister in the South Carolina Conference of The United Methodist Church, serving parishes across South Carolina, retiring in 1998 to Anderson, SC.

 Sinclair’s commitment to Boys State has never diminished.
-In June of 1992, the Governor of South Carolina, the honorable Carroll Campbell, awarded Sinclair the Order of the Palmetto.
+In June of 1992, the Governor of South Carolina, the Honorable Carroll Campbell, awarded Sinclair the Order of the Palmetto.

 The Distinguished Alumnus Award honors a graduate whose professional and personal life has exemplified dedication and excellence in leadership, citizenship and voluntarism while offering a lifetime of devotion to the University of South Carolina.

-Gerald Harmon, MD has held several leadership positions in the South Carolina Medical Association, including chairman of the board and president.
+Gerald Harmon has held several leadership positions in the South Carolina Medical Association, including chairman of the board and president.
 He serves as a clinical professor at two of South Carolina’s medical schools, a commitment that has been well recognized as he has been named “Community Educator of the Year” by both the South Carolina Academy of Family Physicians and the South Carolina Area Health Education Consortium.

 Harmon served the nation in both Operations Desert Shield and Desert Storm, and later in Operations Iraqi Freedom and Enduring Freedom, holding responsibilities as chief surgeon for the National Guard Bureau and assistant surgeon general for the U.S. Air Force.
 He retired from the United States Air Force with the rank of Major General.

-Harmon received his undergraduate degree in physics and mathematics from the University of South Carolina and has since been recognized as a Distinguished Graduate of the College of Arts and Science.
+Harmon received his undergraduate degree in physics and mathematics from the University of South Carolina and has since been recognized as a Distinguished Graduate of the College of Arts and Sciences.
 He received his medical degree from the Medical University of South Carolina and an honorary Doctor of Public Service from the University of South Carolina in 2018 while serving as a commencement speaker.

 The Outstanding Black Alumnus Award is presented to a graduate who has uniquely distinguished themselves in their professional career, shown remarkable leadership capabilities and positively impacted their community.

-Bambi W. Gaddist has committed the past 35 years of her professional life working in the area of human sexuality with a specific focus on HIV/AIDS/STI community level mobilization, behavioral intervention and research, technical assistance/capacity building, and the elimination of other health disparities.
-She serves as Board of Directors for the Southern AIDS Coalition, National Black Women’s HIV/AIDS Network, National Black HIV/AIDS Advocacy and Policy Network, and served as Chair of the South Carolina HIV/AIDS Care Crisis Task Force (2006-2012).
+Bambi W. Gaddist has committed the past 35 years of her professional life working in the area of human sexuality with a specific focus on HIV/AIDS/STI community level mobilization, behavioral intervention and research, technical assistance/capacity building and the elimination of other health disparities.
+She serves as Board of Directors for the Southern AIDS Coalition, National Black Women’s HIV/AIDS Network, National Black HIV/AIDS Advocacy and Policy Network and served as Chair of the South Carolina HIV/AIDS Care Crisis Task Force (2006-2012).